Avi-Kenny/Code__IC-Pipeline/README.md

    ```

-- Modify line 651 (copied below) in analysis.R to point to the local copy of analysis-ready data file.
+- Modify the following line in R/analysis.R to point to the local copy of analysis-ready data file.
   ```{r}
     cfg2$folder_local <- "../covpn/adata/"
   ```